SoftEngResearch/emop/README.md

 ### RPS Options

 - `closureOption` (default: `TRANSITIVE`) determines which option to use for computing impacted classes.
-   - `PS3` will only instrument properties impacted by the set of changed and new classes (Δ), and the dependents of Δ (classes that depend on those in Δ).
+   - `PS3` will will only instrument properties related to the set of changed and new classes (Δ), and the dependents of Δ (classes that depend on those in Δ).
    - `PS2` will instrument all properties that `PS3` instruments, along with properties impacted by the dependees of Δ (classes that those in Δ depend on).
    - `PS1` will instrument all properties that `PS2` instruments, along with properties impacted by the dependees of dependents of Δ. This is the safest option out of the three.
 - `includeLibraries` (default: `true`) indicates whether third-party library classes should be monitored.
 Setting this option to `false` excludes all third-party library classes from monitoring, resulting in a weak RPS variant with an *l* in its superscript.